cbare/cbare.github.io/_drafts/software-development-process.md

 categories: software-engineering
 ---

 Assembling a productive software development team is not easy.
-Nor is converging on a set of practices that generate working code that does something useful.
-You have to do that in a competitive environment with limited resources.
+Nor is converging on a set of practices that reliably generates working code, code that does something useful.
+Add to that time pressure, limited resources, and staff turn-over.
 No wonder failure is common.

 Like most engineers, I've fumbled by trial and error through a thicket of advice on process ranging from the merely useless to the actively harmful, occasionally, finding the rare pearl of true wisdom.

 Here's an attempt to extract what matters - at least in my limited experience.
-Possibly, the best that can be acheived is whatever works reasonably well for now.
+Possibly, the best to be hoped for is whatever works reasonably well for you.
 Every situation is different and constantly changing.
-So, with expectations suitably lowered...
+So, with expectations suitably lowered, here we go.

 ## Strategies

-The goals of any technology organization generally focus on building innovative products efficiently, competitively, and safely.
+The goals of any technology organization center around building innovative products efficiently, competitively, and safely.
 Here's what I've seen work:

 - Version control
 - Code review